Cheap hotels in San Francisco

 Everything about this classy hotel screams San Francisco, from the Julia Morgan-designed building and gorgeous bay views to the state-of-the-art wellness spa and the iconic tiki bar in the basement.
 Thanks to a refurb in 2014, each of the Fairmont's rooms were decorated in calming, earthy tones, dark wood and marble.
-If you're willing to splash out – an we mean really blow some bucks – the 1920s-designed Presidential Suite is the stuff of San Francisco legend.
-Covering the entire eighth floor, it has a secret exit through a movable bookcase to a rooftop helipad that's now home to four honeybee hives and a herb garden.
-For a much more affordable treat, don’t miss dinner or drinks at the iconic Tonga Room & Hurricane Bar, a tiki bar with a floating band in a lagoon, surprise thunderstorms and mai tais served in fake coconuts.
+If you're willing to splash out – an we mean really blow some bucks – the 1920s-themed Presidential Suite is the stuff of San Francisco legend.
+Covering the entire eighth floor, it has a two-story library, billiards room, 24/7 butler service and it's own chef, plus a secret door in a bookcase that leads to a rooftop helipad.

 This nautical-themed hotel has been a mainstay of San Francisco’s best hotel list for years.
 Constructed of red brick and Douglas Fir back in 1907, this Fisherman’s Wharf behemoth pays homage to San Francisco’s Barbary Coast days with ship paraphernalia and sea mythology galore.
-Despite the anchor prints and porthole-shaped mirrors, though, the Argonaut manages to stay classy with dark fabrics and careful attention to detail, like a yoga mat in every room, that keep guests coming back year after year.
+Despite the anchor prints and porthole-shaped mirrors, though, the Argonaut manages to stay classy with dark fabrics and careful attention to detail (like a yoga mat in every room) that keeps guests coming back year after year.
 With fantastic views of the San Francisco National Maritime Park, Alcatraz and the Golden Gate Bridge this is a great luxury hotel for the whole family, including the pets.

 When in Silicon Valley, do as the techies do.
 Hotel Zetta, smack in the heart of SoMa, features a massive Plinko board as well as several game rooms to get your play on.
 But Zetta has plenty of style too, with a salvage-and-rescue aesthetic that showcases artwork and design features made from recycled materials.
 Stuff yourself silly at adjacent Cavalier restaurant, then pass out in one of the spacious, sleek rooms.

-In the early 20th century, the Palace Hotel was the place for wealthy and powerful visitors to see and be seen.
-American Presidents frequented the Palace and one, Warren G. Harding, never left - he died of a heart attack in his upstairs room in 1923.
-Today, though it’s no longer on the cutting-edge, the Palace’s tasteful but simple guest rooms make a nice counterpoint to its lavish lobby and dining room.
-With 20 Austrian crystal chandeliers (each weighing 750 pounds), 16 Ionic columns of Italian marble and a domed glass ceiling, the 8000-square-foot Garden Court remains one of the most magnificent dining rooms in the state.
+In the early 20th century, The Palace was the place for wealthy and powerful visitors to see and be seen.
+American presidents frequented the hotel and one, Warren G. Harding, never left – he died of a heart attack in his upstairs room in 1923.
+Today, it’s no longer on the cutting-edge, The Palace’s tasteful but simple guest rooms make a nice counterpoint to its lavish lobby and dining room.
+With Austrian crystal chandeliers (each weighing 750 pounds), Ionic columns of Italian marble and a domed glass ceiling, the 8,000-square-foot Garden Court remains one of the most magnificent dining rooms in the state.
 Under a second domed glass ceiling, beneath silhouettes of the city skyline, is one of San Francisco’s only indoor pools.
 And that mural behind the bar at the Pied Piper?
 An original Maxfield Parrish.

 This posh Pacific Heights boutique hotel is decorated throughout with modern stately home glamor and is eminently inviting.
 Situated at the top of a hill, Hotel Drisco's imposing Edwardian structure offers uninterrupted city views, plus luxury amenities like nightly wine receptions and weekday chauffeur service.
 In fact, the complimentary evening wine reception is not to be missed.
-There are local California wines, artisanal cheeses and charcuterie, fresh fruit and hot hors d’oeuvres, including delicious meatballs that could definitely spoil dinner, but are completely worth the punt.
+There are local California wines, artisanal cheeses and charcuterie, fresh fruit and hot hors d’oeuvres.

 The Michelin-starred restaurant is the biggest draw at this recently renovated luxury hotel in Union Square, just steps away from some of the best shopping and eating in San Francisco.
 Guests will be pleased to know that room service comes directly from aforementioned Michelin-starred eatery, so you can enjoy their culinary delights from the comfort of silky-soft Frette linens in bed.
 There are 110 rooms in all, but the least expensive rooms at the hotel are very small.
 If you can afford to upgrade, you won't regret it.